Old Treasury Building

 A regular calendar of events and displays reflecting Melbourne’s history are held at the Old Treasury Building, including permanent and temporary exhibitions.
 Visit the vaults to see where the gold bullion was stored, and learn more about the gold era in the Built on Gold exhibition.

-Public tours available on the last Sunday of the month (excluding July).
-Fees apply, see the website for details.
+Public tours are available on the last Sunday of the month.
+Fees apply; see the website for details.

 Hours